Berry Bros. & Rudd

-Berry Bros. & Rudd (BBR) is a family-run British wine and spirits merchant founded in London, England, in 1698, although they did not become wine merchants until the late 18th century.
-Since 1698, the company has grown from initially a small coffee shop, into an international business with six offices worldwide.
+Berry Bros. & Rudd (BBR) is a family-run British wine and spirits merchant founded in London, England, in 1698 as a small coffee shop.
+Although now an international business with six offices worldwide, they did not become wine merchants until the late 18th century.

-As well as the wines, such as en primeur from places like Bordeaux, Burgundy, the Rhône and Italy, the company also sells wines and spirits under its own-label range, Berry Bros. & Rudd's Own Selection.
+In addition to wines such as en primeur from places like Bordeaux, Burgundy, the Rhône and Italy, the company offers spirits and wines under its own-label range, Berry Bros. & Rudd's Own Selection.

-Other services it offers include wine investment, wine storage, wine tastings, events and educational courses.
+Other services it offers include wine investment, wine storage, wine tastings, events, and educational courses.